chb/21cfr11pro-ig/source/pages/overview.md

   1. Revocable,
   2. Signed by an acceptably reputable certifying authority

-Two typical examples are discussed below.
+Two design examples are discussed below.

 #### 21 CFR 11 PRO FHIR Warehousing with a non-FHIR EDC